riflowth/eatmod/README.md

 This application requires **[NodeJS](https://nodejs.org/)** to provide our system, after finishing NodeJS installation you can follow the instruction below to start EatMod web application.

 1. Enter **`npm install`** for installing all modules that use in this project.
-2. Move your currently directory to **`./server`**
+2. Move your current directory to **`./server`**
 3. Use ***knex migration cli*** to migration/seeding the database.

 > You can install *knex-migration-cli* by type **`npm install -g knex`**

 *Before running the seed via Knex, make sure you set the collation in the "eatmod" database to **``utf8_unicode_ci``**.*

-and then you can do migration/seeding by use commands below.
+and then you can do migration/seeding by using the commands below.
 ```
 knex migrate:latest
 ```